 Grand pianos are for the orchestras and events, but also for party functions and enjoying the rich sound and pristine crisp tone.
 Kids usually do not start with a grand piano but if they can appreciate such a unique musical instrument like this then make sure to get a good tutor and watch them progress to new heights of excellence.

 This classically styled children’s piano has been specially designed to make it as kid friendly as possible and has many cool design features made with younger players aged around 4-6 years old in mind.

 This kids piano has 30 hand tunes keys that are just the right size for little hands to play, making the piano effortless and comfortable for them.
-It is quite compacts (23 x 23.5 x 9.8 inches) and only weighs 18 pounds, so you can set it up anywhere with enough space and move it around easily.
+It is quite compacted (23 x 23.5 x 9.8 inches) and only weighs 18 pounds, so you can set it up anywhere with enough space and move it around easily.
 Its top can also be opened, so the little ones can see exactly what is going on inside this musical box of wonders.

-This will be great beginner piano, not only because it is fun to play, but it also comes with easy-to-play songbook and color-coded key chart, an ideal introduction to playing music.
-Furthermore, it features many kid-friendly details and accessories, such as a safe non tip bench for your little Mozart to sit on, safety hinges and a music stand, making this sturdy wooden grand piano a grand way for children to tickle the ivories for years of play.
+This will be great beginner piano, not only because it is fun to play, but it also comes with an easy-to-play songbook and color-coded key chart, an ideal introduction to playing music.
+Furthermore, it features many kid-friendly details and accessories, such as a safe non-tip bench for your little Mozart to sit on, safety hinges and a music stand, making this sturdy wooden grand piano a grand way for children to tickle the ivories for years of play.

-This learner piano will be amazing for younger children, and will give them a brilliant way to start their musical journey.
+This learner piano will be amazing for younger children and will give them a brilliant way to start their musical journey.